ntucllab/libact/docs/overview.rst

 Note that because of legacy reasons, Uncertainty Sampling can handle multi-class setting though it is not under the multiclass submodule.

-Additionally, we supported the `Active Learning By Learning` meta algorithm for binary class active learning algorithm selection.
+Additionally, we supported the `Active Learning By Learning` meta-algorithm (active_learning_by_learning.py) for selecting active learning algorithms for binary classification on the fly.

 Model
 -----